SOUTH CAROLINA CORPORATION DISSOLUTION

 The Dissolution of a South Carolina Corporation can be revoked by filing Articles of Revocation of Dissolution with the SC Secretary of State within 120 days of the date on which the South Carolina Secretary of State approved the SC Corporation's Dissolution.

-How long before someone can use my Corporation name in South Carolina after I Dissolve?
+How long before someone can use my Corporation name in South Carolina after I close my business?

 explain